Skip to main content

 Do not combine those actions in one record.

-Stored bytes thing
+Stored bytes entry

 Use stored_bytes when a package brings a file.